This page contains Disability Support Services operational policy documents.

 The Restrictions on Access to Hosted Budgets operational policy includes:

-- who can access a Hosted Scheme
+- who can access a hosted scheme

 - restrictions that may be placed on a person if they do not comply with the terms of access